 Limits chafe the fevered dreams of ego’s ignorant beginnings.
 When we first set out on the long road of psychological development we are on our hero quest.
 We learn to build our ego to be strong enough to serve as a vessel for the raging winds of the life force animating our bodies.
 This is how the mind first grounds consciousness and gives us our sense of being our own point of view, our own self.
-The heroic ego dreams of becoming a god; it is foolish enough to believe it wants to be a god instead of love a god.
-This is what the hero learns in the Grail Castle, when the quest is completed and the happily ever after takes over.
+The heroic ego dreams of becoming a god.
+It is foolish enough to believe it wants to be a (deliberately small ‘g’) god instead of love a God.
+This maturation is what the hero learns in the Grail Castle, when the quest is completed and the happily ever after takes over.
 Not everyone has made it to the castle yet.
 Many still dream of being god-like instead of human.
 Many of those who dream of becoming gods cloak their hubris in a type of twisted faith; they claim simply to be serving gods of limitless power.
 They are but the humble true believers.
-The give away is in how, inevitably, a human voice somewhere along the line of authority assumes the mantle of that limitless power that rightly only belongs to god alone.
+The give away is in how, inevitably, a human voice somewhere along the line of authority assumes the mantle of that limitless power that rightly only belongs to God alone.
 Doing so, for a human being, is a suicidal act of self denial.

 Limitless righteousness brings nightmares of cleansing fires and sacrificial lambs slaughtered by the hundreds of millions.
 ‘Great alpha male in the sky, god of thunder and war, have we not become equal?
 Was there ever a priest more holy than I, more important than I who push the red button?’
 Some such bewitchment awaits anyone who ventures so far from home.
 It is one thing to be on a hero’s quest, quite another to be way-laid by Dracula.